Inheritance tax gift exemptions

 Do not make gifts into trust without proper and experienced advice as merely making gifts in the wrong order can potentially cause an increased tax liability and certainly don’t make a gift of your main residence without taking good advice.

 Find the best way how to avoid Inheritance tax with the most comprehensive video course on UK Inheritance tax.
-This course is available FREE if you are interested in paying zero Inheritance tax and retaining your hard earned wealth for your family.
-Sign up now.
+This video guide from our IHT specialist is available for everyone interested in paying zero Inheritance tax and retaining hard earned wealth for their family.